Waste and Recycling

 - A $100 voucher for the zero-waste store The Source Bulk Foods.

 The class teacher of each winner will also receive a $150 voucher for the zero-waste store The Source Bulk Foods.
+Class teachers must be teaching in a school in the Parramatta Local Government Area.

 How to Enter